Monroe Hall: Materials science Technology Labs

 a die to make rods, tubes or films.
 This one is fitted with a pelletizer to process

-recycled plastics for use in the injection molder.
+recycled plastics for use in an injection molder.

 Davis Standard KLB-075